OWASP/www-project-top-10-for-large-language-model-applications/1_1_vulns/SupplyChainVulnerabilities.md

 2. An attacker provides an LLM plugin to search for flights which generates fake links that lead to scamming plugin users.

-3. An attacker exploits the PyPi package registry to trick model developers into downloading a compromised package and exfiltrating data or escalating privilege in a model development environment.
+3. An attacker exploits the PyPi package registry to trick model developers into downloading a compromised package and exfiltrate data or escalating privilege in a model development environment.
 This was an actual attack.

-4. An attacker poisons a publicly available pre-trained model specialising in economic analysis and social research to create a backdoor which generates misinformation and fake news.
+4. An attacker poisons a publicly available pre-trained model specializing in economic analysis and social research to create a backdoor which generates misinformation and fake news.
 They deploy it on  a model marketplace (e.g. HuggingFace) for victims to use.

 5. An attacker poisons publicly available data set to help create a backdoor when fine-tuning models.
 The backdoor subtly favours certain companies in different markets.

 6. A compromised employee of a supplier (outsourcing developer, hosting company, etc) exfiltrates data, model, or code stealing IP.

-7. An LLM operator changes its T&Cs and Privacy Policy so that it requires an explicit opt-out from using application data for model training, leading to memorisation of sensitive data.
+7. An LLM operator changes its T&Cs and Privacy Policy so that it requires an explicit opt-out from using application data for model training, leading to memorization of sensitive data.

 **Reference Links:**